LuisPeMoraRod/SOA-Project1/README.md

 # SOA - Project 1

-RESTfull API used as a food-pairing engine
+RESTful API used as a food-pairing engine

 ## How to run app in local environment